thirty25/cqrs-ef-core-repository-pattern/readme.md

     .ToListAsync();
 ```

-With our tag this is the SQL that is executed.
+With this is the SQL that is executed with our tag

 ``` sql
 -- Querying all blogs